operator-framework/operator-controller/docs/Tasks/installing-an-extension.md

   resolvedBundleResource: quay.io/operatorhubio/argocd-operator@sha256:1a9b3c8072f2d7f4d6528fa32905634d97b7b4c239ef9887e3fb821ff033fef6
 ```

-The status condition type `Installed`:`true` indicates that the operator was installed successfully.
-We can confirm this by looking at the workloads that were created as a result of this operator installation:
+The status condition type `Installed`:`true` indicates that the extension was installed successfully.
+We can confirm this by looking at the workloads that were created as a result of this extension installation:

 ```bash
 $ kubectl get namespaces | grep argocd